Swarchal/CProcessR/README.md

 - (pipedream) Can produce a markdown file detailing the processing steps used and any summary statistics (such as which outlier images were removed) and save in the working directory.

+- Ideally should be working with databases (SQLite) rather than .csv files.

 ## Principal functions

 ### CSV family:

-- Merge together multiple .csv files and object prefixes to columns
+- Load multiple .csv files produced by CP into an SQLite database
+- Sort out column names so consistent with the to_database output of CP

 ### SQL family:

-- Make connection to database and produce dataframes from tables
+- Process tables and column names to a sensible default

 ### Universal:
 CSV or SQL should produce dataframes in the same format that can then be passed to universal functions